banlyslash/windsurf-playbook/README.md

 1. Edit the markdown files in the `docs` directory
 2. The sidebar navigation is configured in `sidebars.ts`
 3. Site configuration is in `docusaurus.config.ts`

+## Contributing

+We welcome contributions to the Windsurf Playbook!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.